Breten6/3DViewer/README.md

 4. Use data in <gis> fold to test GIS Viewer

-    - Use "TimeSeries" prefixed data to test time-series tnimation
+    - Use "TimeSeries" prefixed data to test time-series animation

 ## 8. Troubleshooting

 ### FAQ 1: WebGL cannot be initialized

-` ` `
-Solution:
+Solutions:
 1. Check your browser support: Visit https://get.webgl.org/ and https://caniuse.com/webgl2
 2. Update the graphics card driver
 3. Add parameters when starting Chrome: chrome --use-angle=gl-egl --ignore-gpu-blocklist
-` ` `

 ### Common problem 2: Large file parsing failure

-Tens of millions point size 3d point cloud files and GIS files larger than 50mb may not parse and render correctly.
-This is a known issue, and is actively investigating a permanent fix.
+10-million+ point size 3d point cloud files and GIS files larger than 50mb may not parse and render correctly.
+This is a known issue and is actively investigating a permanent fix.
 In the meantime, please consider splitting large files as a temporary workaround.

 # 3D & GIS Viewer Design Document